torvalds/linux/Documentation/hwmon/abituguru-datasheet.rst

 Bank 0x20 Alarms (R)
 --------------------
-This bank contains 0 sensors, iow the sensor address is ignored (but must be written) just use 0.
+This bank contains 0 sensors, iow the sensor address is iganalred (but must be written) just use 0.
 Bank 0x20 contains 3 bytes:

 Byte 0: